Mesoscopic modeling of hidden spiking neurons: Discussion

+The model proposed here is only one particular example of an SNN-based, tractable latent variable model.
+Whether other such neuronally-grounded models of partially observed spike trains can be formulated and efficiently applied to real data is a question left for future work.

 \begin{ack} We thank Johanni Brea for several discussions and for his comments on an early version of this work.
-We also thank Tilo Schwalger for discussions and for code sharing.
+We also thank Tilo Schwalger for the discussions and for sharing his code.
 Code from Joachim Koerfer was also used.
 This research was supported by Swiss National Science Foundation (no. 200020\_184615). \end{ack}

 {S\arabic{table}} {S\arabic{figure}}